 Freeway Dump

-The Dump is an unlined, soil-covered, inactive waste disposal area located at 11937 Highway 35 W (Parcel ID: 02-03410-38-010), Burnsville, at the north end of the east service road for Highway 35W, north of the Cliff Road interchange.
-The Dump encompasses approximately 28 acres and has recently been used as a golf driving range.
-Two trailers and one small building are located on the Property.
+The Dump is an unpermitted, inactive waste disposal area located at 11937 Interstate 35W (Parcel ID: 02-03410-38-010), just north of the east service road for Interstate 35W and the Cliff Road interchange.
+The Dump is unlined, with a vegetated soil-cover, encompasses approximately 28 acres, and is currently being used as a golf driving range.
+Two office trailers and one small building are located on the Property.

 Based on review of historical aerial photographs and the recent investigation, the extent of waste at the Dump is believed to extend onto several adjacent properties as shown on Figure 1, including:

 Allstate Self Storage facility owned by Burnsville Storage Company (Burnsville Storage) – MN LP, located south of the Dump.
 A Subaru auto dealership is located south of Burnsville Storage.